kevykim/CapStone-Project/README.md

 # WinterTrails 🗻

-WinterTrails is a web-application clone inspired by [AllTrails](https://www.alltrails.com/), that allows users to find snowboarding/skiing trails across all resorts in a state across the U.S.A.
+WinterTrails is a web-application clone inspired by [AllTrails](https://www.alltrails.com/), that allows users to find snowboarding/skiing trails within a resort across the U.S.A.

 ####  [WinterTrails](https://winter-trails-capstone.herokuapp.com/)